zefrenchwan/monocle/README.md

 * NLP library is [Spacy](https://spacy.io/)
 * Supported languages are ...
 French.
 To change it, include a new model in `initializations.py`
-* Spacy model is the small one, it focuses on speed more than accuracy.
+* Spacy model is the largest one, it focuses on accuracy.
 To use a better model for your use case, change `initializations.py`